nikfrank/checkers/README.md

           (this.state.pieces[ (c + col)/2 ][ (r + row)/2 ]||'').includes(otherPlayer)
         ));

-      (jumpMoves.length ? jumpMoves : nonjumpMoves).forEach(([c, r])=> (moves[c][r] = true));
+      // this is how we force the piece to jump if it can (jumpMoves.length ? jumpMoves : nonjumpMoves).forEach(([c, r])=> (moves[c][r] = true));

 ```